Hall County, Georgia: Politics

-Hall County had voting patterns similar to the Solid South, voting Democrat in all presidential elections until 1968, with the exception of narrowly supporting Herbert Hoover against Catholic Democrat Al Smith in 1928.
+As of the 2020s, Hall County is a strongly Republican voting county, voting 71% for Donald Trump in 2024.
+Hall County previously had voting patterns similar to the Solid South, voting Democrat in all presidential elections until 1968, with the exception of narrowly supporting Herbert Hoover against Catholic Democrat Al Smith in 1928.
 Since then, it has been won by the GOP by landslide margins, in stark contrast to nearby inner suburban counties of Atlanta, with the exception of segregationist George Wallace in 1968 and favorite son Jimmy Carter in both of his campaigns.
 As a measure of how rapidly it turned to the GOP, Carter's 21-point victory in 1980 is the last time a Democrat managed even 40 percent of the county's vote.
 However, conservative Democrats held most state and local offices as late as 2000.

 In 2022, local media reported that Hall County Solicitor General Stephanie Woodard was under investigation for allegations of theft and misuse of public funds.

+For elections to the United States House of Representatives, Hall County is part of Georgia's 9th congressional district, currently represented by Andrew Clyde.
+For elections to the Georgia State Senate, Hall County is part of District 49 and District 50.
+For elections to the Georgia House of Representatives, Hall County is divided between districts 27, 28, 29, 30, 31, 100 and 103.